qc-guyana/website/README.md

-The Queen's College website is supported through the donations of the Queen's College Old Students' Association (Guyana).
+The Queen's College website is supported by the Queen's College Old Students' Association (Guyana).